 (Frank Renwick wrote that he followed my notes but i think he found a better way so i quote his email: "Around to the right (north) from the overhanging triangular rock (maybe 25 feet) there is an overhanging block with anchors on top where people rappel from.
 A bit further right than that is a steep wall with a tunnel.
 I went through the tunnel and then I did a short narrow chimney section to a mantle that put me on a large square block.
 The left side of my body was jammed into this gap while I made my way up and 'mantled' onto the top of the block.
 There was quite a bit of exposure to my right (the east, toward the glacier), while I did this.
 Not an immediate drop off, but fairly close to the edge of a dramatic drop off.
 That was the crux.
 I can't remember what I did from this square block to the actual summit block, but it was not hard."

-If you also ignore the chute to North Palisade and continue south, you reach the very visible Potluck Pass (that looks like an unpaved road), beyond which is the lake that one sees from Scimitar Pass (south of Mt Jepson).
+If you also ignore the chute to North Palisade and continue southeast, you reach the very visible Potluck Pass with an upper ramp that looks like an unpaved road, beyond which is the lake that one sees from Scimitar Pass (south of Mt Jepson).
 This is the southern route to Barrett Peak and Mt Sill.

 Links:Pictures of the hikes

 Camping at South Lake